jez/jez.github.io/src/index.md

   Union types are powerful yet often overlooked.
 This post explores some of the tradeoffs in the way Flow implements union types versus ReasonML.

+- [Profiling in Haskell for a 10x Speedup]

+  I wanted to learn how to make Haskell code faster, so I solved a toy problem with a naive algorithm, and then profiled away the slow parts.

 - [Variables and Binding]